What effect do recessions have on R&D investment?

-With the world’s economy taking a nosedive amidst coronavirus uncertainty, a global recession is looking highly likely.
+With the economy taking a turn for the worst, we’re now officially in recession.
 But what actually is a recession, and how can it affect businesses?
 Here we take a look.

 Recession - a definition